-A student who enrolls for personal and/or professional development rather than to pursue a certificate, diploma, or degree may apply for admission to the university as a non-degree seeking student.
+Students who opt to complete individual course(s) for personal and/or professional development rather than declare a certificate, diploma, or degree are considered a non-degree seeking student.
+Non-degree seeking students are ineligible for financial aid.

-To be allowed to take courses as a non-degree seeking student, a student must meet all entrance requirements stated in the "Application Procedure" section, except for the entrance evaluation requirement.
-Jumpstart students may be allowed to enroll in a limited number of courses prior to high school graduation.
-Non-degree seeking and Jumpstart students are NOT eligible for financial aid.
+To be admitted to complete courses as a non-degree seeking student, a student must declare their intent on the application and meet all entrance requirements stated in the "Application Procedure" section, except for the entrance evaluation requirement.